Port Authority of New York and New Jersey Police Department: Airports

-The PAPD protects three major airports: Newark Liberty International, John F. Kennedy International, and LaGuardia, which handle over 140 million air passengers, over 1.2 million flights, and over 2.2 million tons of air cargo annually.
+The PAPD protects three major airports: John F. Kennedy International, and LaGuardia, and Newark Liberty International which handle over 140 million air passengers, over 1.2 million flights, and over 2.2 million tons of air cargo annually.
 Together, the three New York area airports create the largest airport system in the entire United States.
 The department runs vehicle checkpoints, responds to all aircraft incidents, and assists travelers from all parts of the world.
 The agency is also responsible for escorting and protecting visiting dignitaries.
 The PAPD also patrols the Port Authority-owned Teterboro Airport in New Jersey, which is much smaller than the other three airports and operates only general aviation aircraft.

 The PAPD is also responsible for fire fighting and crash emergency rescue at the four airports and for all other aircraft emergency incidents.
 Police personnel assigned to fire and rescue duty are trained in all phases of aircraft rescue and firefighting.
 They have a large number of aircraft rescue fire fighting vehicles, known as "crash trucks".